 - Pregnancy books: to keep yourself updated on each stage of pregnancy

 - Comfortable bras: for breast tenderness and the increased breast size

 - Good moisturisers: to ease the increasing dryness

 - Comfortable pants: for the increasing belly size.
 You can opt for loose, stretchable pants and trousers to accommodate the constantly changing size of your belly

-With each passing day, you are experiencing new feelings and emotions.
-You are crossing new benchmarks of pregnancy with each week.
+With each passing day, you will experience new feelings and emotions.
+You will cross new benchmarks of pregnancy with each week.
 Your baby is growing and making remarkable developmental changes by 8 weeks of pregnancy.
 So enjoy every single moment, every little change and have a healthy and safe pregnancy!